Is there a minimum GRE and GPA?

 Contact [email protected] for more information.

-Yes, while international students are not eligible for need-based loans international students are able to compete for scholarships.
+Yes.
+While international students are not eligible for need-based loans, they are able to compete for scholarships.
 Please refer to our scholarship and assistantships page.

-You will only need to pay the application fee for one application.
+Applicants only need to pay the application fee for one application.
+Be sure to carefully follow the instructions posted here.

 Yes, you must receive approval from both USC Price and the department in which you seek to take a course.
-Often graduate students wish to take graduate courses in other departments at USC.
-In most cases, students may take some of their electives in another graduate program.
+Graduate students may often take some of their electives in another graduate program.
 Students should seek approval in advance from their degree directors prior to taking coursework in another department.

 Limited spaces are available in on-campus housing for graduate students.
 Most students choose to live off-campus in the nearby area or in other popular neighborhoods around Los Angeles.
 Information about on campus housing can be found here.